varunpandey2106/BaazaarAPI/README.md

-# Bazaar API
+# Baazaar API

 ## Introduction

-Bazaar API is an online retail backend project being built that utilises Django and Django-Rest Framework
+Baazaar API is an online retail backend project being built that utilises Django and Django-Rest Framework

 ## Features: